-We use this example to illustrate the complexity introduced by a mismatch between the dimensionality of the iteration space and the processor space, which in turn raises deeper research questions. \Cref{fig:solomonik} shows a mapper for the \solomonik algorithm executed on a 2-node machine, where each node has 4 GPUs.
-The iteration space is three-dimensional, and the algorithm specifies a hierarchical distribution: the iteration space is first partitioned along the x-axis so that each node handles half of the x-dimension, and within each node, the 4 GPUs perform a 2D block distribution over the y-z plane.
-This example highlights how mismatched dimensions require careful coordination between hierarchical and multi-dimensional mapping strategies.
+We give an example illustrating the complexity introduced by a mismatch between the dimensionality of the task space and the processor space. \Cref{fig:solomonik} shows a mapper for the \solomonik algorithm executed on a 2-node machine, where each node has 4 GPUs.
+The task space is three-dimensional, and the algorithm specifies a hierarchical distribution: the task space is first partitioned along the x-axis so that each node handles half of the x-dimension, and within each node, the 4 GPUs perform a 2D block distribution over the y-z plane.

-There is a mismatch in dimensionality between the iteration space, which is three-dimensional, and the initial processor space, which is two-dimensional.
-To enable the mapping required by the algorithm, we apply the \emph{split} transformation primitive four times (highlighted in red in the code).
-The first two splits align the node-level processor dimension with the x-axis of the iteration space, while the last two splits align the GPU-level processor dimensions with the y and z axes.
-This results in a six-dimensional processor space, which we visualize as two separate 3D spaces: one for nodes of size $(2, 1, 1)$ and one for GPUs of size $(1, 2, 2)$.
-We formally define the \emph{split} transformation primitive in \Cref{subsec:transformation}.
+The task space is three-dimensional, while the processor space is initially two-dimensional.
+To support the mapping required by the algorithm, we apply the \emph{split} primitive four times (marked in red in the code).
+The first two splits align the node dimension with the task space’s x-axis, and the last two align the GPU dimensions with the y- and z-axes.
+This produces a six-dimensional processor space, visualized as two 3D spaces: one for nodes $(2, 1, 1)$ and one for GPUs $(1, 2, 2)$.
+The \emph{split} primitive is formally defined in \Cref{subsec:transformation}.

 This example also raises deeper research questions.
 Can we automatically determine the appropriate splitting factors?
-What underlying principles guide the mapping decisions in matrix multiplication algorithms?
+What underlying principles guide the mapping decisions when resolving mismatched dimensions?
 Is it possible to address dimensionality mismatches through a generalized transformation?
 We explore these questions in \Cref{sec:decompose}, where we introduce a new primitive called \emph{decompose} to provide a unified solution.